Be prepared to serve the diverse pastoral needs of the Church through the University

 The following courses are required for all of the MPM degrees:

-- RPS 6110.
+- TMIN 5311.
 Graduate Proseminar.
-Required of all first-year students, this non-credit course is an introduction to
+Required of all first-year students.
+It is designed to introduce new students to

-- RPS 6313.
+- TMIN 5330.
 Systematic Theology.
 This course engages students in structured reflection on the Christian communal experience

 of faith and how that faith is understood, expressed, and lived out in the Catholic